mtp1032/ChaChing/README.md

 (a) Two checkboxes, [Sell Gray] and [Sell White] item.
 The latter only sells common quality Armor and Weapons.

 (b) Up to five bag icons.
-Clicking on the icon tells ChaChing to sell ALL items in that bag (excluded items notwithstanding).
+Clicking on the bag's icon (immediately to the right of the bag) tells ChaChing to sell ALL items in that bag (excluded items notwithstanding).

 (c) Excluding selected items: if a player wants to prevent ChaChing from ever selling an item, the player must drag the item from your inventory to the menu's edit box and double click.
 This will place the item in a table of items that will be excluded from sales.
 For example, most of us have a common (white) quality fishing pole.
 You should place all such needed items in this exclusion table of items not to be sold.

 NOTE: Unlike the grey and white item checkboxes, bag selections are not retained between sessions, UI Reloads, and so forth.